Neonatal herpes is a herpes infection in a young baby. The younger the baby, the more vulnerable they are to the harmful effects of infection.

 How is neonatal herpes treated?

-Neonatal herpes is usually treated with antiviral drugs given directly into the baby's vein (intravenously).
+Neonatal herpes is usually treated with antiviral medicines given directly into the baby's vein (intravenously).

 This treatment may be needed for several weeks.